neurospin/unicog/utils_unicog/computing_resources/README.md

     ps -aux | grep your_logging

-If you have a line like the one below, the configuration is correct:
+If you have a line as shown below, the configuration is correct:

     python -m soma_workflow.start_database_server DSV_cluster_your_logging &